ROCm/rocMLIR/mlir/docs/MIOpen/tensor_layout.md

 <br/>
 #####axis=3 split on c dim ,input layout become [N H W G C]
 input_groups = tf.split(axis=3, num_or_size_splits=groups, value=x)
+this function will split [N, H, W, C] tensor x along the 3rd dimension, result in groups number of tensors with [N, H, W, C/groups] each ,so it's equivalent to [N H W G C]
 <br/>
 Example of split:
 if nhwk is